codacy-badger/monopoly-analysis/README.md

 The interface will show the current game status.
 You

 ## ![](img/icons8-user-manual-24.png) Documentation
-The documentation on how to use/modify our modules, projects will be available shortly in GitHub Pages.
+The documentation on how to use/modify our modules, projects is available [here : https://sagelga.github.io/monopoly-analysis/](https://sagelga.github.io/monopoly-analysis/)

 ### Module distribution
 This project is divided to 6 modules (Python file), which is<br>